fahey252/Azure532Certification/DesignAndImplmentWebApps/configure-web-apps.md

   	- <https://blogs.msdn.microsoft.com/tomholl/2014/09/21/deploying-multiple-virtual-directories-to-a-single-azure-website>

 ##Configure certificates and custom domains
+  * Must first add a custom domain before configuring for HTTPS (not available in the free pricing tier).
+Can buy one directly in the Azure Portal or use another domain registar.
+  * Get a domain, create a DNS record that maps the domain to the Azure App Service then add the domain in the Portal.
+Can map the root domain, a subdomains or a wildcard to Azure.
+  * DNS has A Records (hostname to ip address) and CNAME's (domain mapped to another domain and uses the desitation domain to look up the IP address.).
+Can use Azure DNS to host your DNS records for the app.
+  * If you create an A record to a root domain or subdomain, you will also need to create a CNAME for __awverify__ to __ awverify.\<yourwebappname\>.azurewebsites.net__ to so Azure can validate you own the domain.
+  * Cannot use CNAMEs in Azure until they have propagated.
+Can not use A Records until *awverify* CNAME has been completed and verified.
+Can check status of DNS propagation with <http://digwebinterface.com/>
+  * To add the custom domain to your App Service Portal > App > Settings > Custom Domains and SSL > __Bring External Doamins__ > Then enter the list of domains to associate with the app > Save.
+  * Custom domains can also be associated with Traffic Manager via *.trafficmanager.net.
-  * Must first add a custom domain before configuring for HTTPS.
-Then get a certificate, upgrade to __stanard/premium pricing tier to use SSL with a custom domain__.
+  * To get a certificate, upgrade to __stanard/premium pricing tier to use SSL with a custom domain__.
+Certificates can be for a single domain, multiple specified domains (SNI) or via wildcards(* for multiple subdomains).
+Based on the Subject Alternative Name (SAN) field in the certifcate.
   * Certificate must be from a CA (certificate authority), have a private key, exportable to `.pfx` file (Personal Information Exchange), cert subject name match domain name, minimum 2048-bit encryption.
 Can use self-signed certs for testing only.
   * Will need to __submit a Certificate Signing Request (CSR)__.
 Then generate a `.pfx` from the certificate recieved.
   * Create a certificate with Certreq.exe (creates CSR's), IIS Manager or OpenSSL.